 Calibration 244 Risk designation for brand headquarters and distribution facilities References: CCS-102-V3.1 (Appendix B1.h) Situation: The current version of CCS-102 assigns a high-risk designation to a brand when it gets major non-conformities during an audit.
 This creates the need to audit many distribution facilities which causes unnecessary auditing and a higher cost for the certified organization because low-risk distribution facilities do not require regular auditing.
 The consideration given to headquarters and distribution facilities after establishing the risk designation needs to be different.

-Appendix B1.h may be read as follows: "Has the site had one or more major non-conformities issued for the scope certificate in the past 12 months, including during the previous audit?
-Interpretation: A major non-conformity at any of the sites which do not take physical possession of product shall not automatically assign a high-risk level to distribution facilities where only major non-conformities related to material handling need to be considered."
-Conformity and Iss Status: Issued
+Calibration 244 Risk designation for brand headqua arters and distribution facilities : "Has the site had one or more major non- ficate in the past 12 months, including during Interpretation: A major non-conformity at any of the sites which do not take physical possess of product shall not automatically assign a high-risk level to distribution facility where only major non-conformities related to material handling need to be considered."
+Conformity and Iss sue Date: 12/14/2023 Status: Issued

 Calibration 235 Guideline regarding the second-party and third-party testing References: CCS-102-V3.1 (E2.1.3) Situation: There is confusion regarding product quality testing criteria, including who may conduct testing and which test reports are required for transaction certificates.
 Update: Upon further review of the original Calibration 235, Textile Exchange has identified a need for more consultation and more detail in any future testing criteria.
 CCS-102-V3.1 E2.1.3.b may be read as follows: "Third- or second-party product quality test reports for inputs and outputs (recommended for non-recycled fibers, all yarns, and all fabrics)."
-Quality tests refer to the following tests: Interpretation: For fibers (PC0033, PC0034), the fiber length in mm and fiber fineness in applicable unit; - For yarns (PC0029, PC0030, PC0031), the yarn count; For fabrics (PC0025, PC0026, PC0027, PC0028, PC0039), the fabric gsm (weight in g/m2) and fabric construction (e.g. ends/picks per inch, yarn count).
+Quality tests refer to the following tests: Interpretation: For fibers (PC0033, PC0034), the fiber length in mm and fiber fineness in applicable unit; For yarns (PC0029, PC0030, PC0031), the yarn count; For fabrics (PC0025, PC0026, PC0027, PC0028, PC0039), the fabric gsm (weight in g/m2) and fabric construction (e.g. ends/picks per inch, yarn count).
 Textile Exchange will consider reintroducing mandatory quality testing criteria via future standard revision processes.
 This updated calibration also replaces Calibration 241.
 Conformity and Iss sue Date: 12/1/2023 Status: Issued

 Calibration 240 "PR0034 Other" no approval needed References: CCS-102-V3.1 (Appendix B1 Note 1) Situation: The CCS certification procedure require approval from Textile Exchange for the 'other' process category (PR0034) to be used.
 Textile Exchange has initiated a new internal process for managing 'Other' codes.
-Interpretation: Certification bodies may use all 'other' codes from ASR-213-V1.2 (RM0262-7, PR0034, PC0038, PD0100) without separate approval from Textile Exchange.

-Calibration 240 "PR0034 Other" no approval needed I A user specific term is required for use of RM0262-7 (see ASR-213-V1.2 3.1.9).
+Certification bodies may use all 'other' codes from ASR-213-V1.2 (RM0262-7, PR0034, PC0038, PD0100) without separate approval from Textile Exchange.
+Interpretation: A user specific term is required for use of RM0262-7 (see ASR-213-V1.2 3.1.9).
 A user specific term should be included with all uses of PR0034, PC0038, and PD0100.
-Conformity and Iss ue Date: 11/30/2023 Status: Issued
+Conformity and Iss sue Date: 11/30/2023 Status: Issued